 Hi, I’m Yvonne.

-I write to make sense of my journey with head and neck cancer while inspiring others to rebuild their lives after treatment.
+I write to make sense of my journey with head and neck cancer while inspiring others to rebuild their lives.
 Through sharing my experiences of overcoming eating and identity challenges, I aim to help people find hope, motivation, and a renewed sense of purpose in their own stories.

 As to the title of the publication, GAG.| eating life is an acronym for “good as it gets” and that’s pretty good given the alternative.